kevinconway/gogen/README.md

     The package option causes the renderer to set a custom package name in all files rendered.
 By default, the original package name is reused.

+## License

+This project is available under the Apache2.0 license.
+See the `LICENSE` file in this repository for the complete license text.